The State of Funding for Indigenous Women

 The Indigenous Women’s Movement and Its Ongoing Journey

-Indigenous women have long led movements for justice, culture, and the environment—yet their work remains deeply underfunded.
+Indigenous Women have long led movements for justice, culture, and the environment—yet their work remains deeply underfunded.
 This page traces the rise of the Indigenous Women’s movement, key milestones like the Beijing Declaration and CEDAW’s Recommendation No. 39, and ongoing challenges.
 Understanding this journey is essential to supporting their leadership and advancing their rights.

 mockup-analysis-of-funding copy